Shuunen/musitop/README.md

 ## TODO

+* handle pause server side to tell it to client
 * handle no cover art
 * handle last music action
 * handle case when next track is no more on disk